Code-Institute-Submissions/outerzone/README.md

 * Checkout - move complete order btn to right
 * Testing - Lighthouse (in GoogleDev inspect section) analyses site.
 Can screenshot it
 * Testing - Stripe has dummy credit card details that show different errors
+* Checkout - grand total not pulling through to admin?

 # Done
 * Products - search bar not working